 If and when you do decide to leave your job, do so as gracefully as possible; don't burn bridges if you can help it.
 It can be a small world, and people remember those who handle things in a respectful and appreciative manner.

 If you quit your job without notice, in a rude manner, or in a way that can harm your professional reputation, that could follow you around to your new job, your job search, or even a new industry.
 Trust us, you never want to ruin your professional relationships this way — you never know when you might need to call on these connections later in your career.

 We know it can be interesting to go against the grain.
-It can also be tough to admit you're not happy when you have a good paying job, food on the table, and a roof over your head.
-Heck, you might even like your co-workers.
-But something still might not feel right to you.
+It can also be tough to admit that you simply can't do it all.
 It might take you some time, but eventually, you know you need to listen to that little voice that's telling you to make some changes in your life — and it might need to start with your job.

 If that means quitting your job or requesting a temporary leave of absence, it's OK for you to do so.
 It's OK for you to put your family first.
 And the fact is, you're the only one who can choose to do it for yourself.

 Not sure if your resume is ready to re-enter the job search?
 Our professional writers can get you up to speed.